-By default in KiCad 8.0, symbols are automatically annotated when they are added to the schematic.
-Automatic annotation can be enabled or disabled using the toolbar.
+By default, symbols are automatically annotated when they are added to the schematic.
+Automatic annotation can be enabled or disabled using the button in the left toolbar.

 While it is not necessary for this guide, symbols can be manually annotated or reannotated using the Fill in schematic symbol reference designators button () in the top toolbar.